 A point lost for Czechoslovakia, who were in full control, but never managed to find a goal.
 They succeeded in putting Belgium under heavy pressure with long balls and physical presence, but did perhaps not create enough chances.

 Both Kocian and Straka were welcomed back in the national team squad after having made the unpopular decision to join each their Bundesliga club, and with Chovanec out, it was midfielder Hašek who took over the captain’s armband.
-Griga showed his potency with two goals, and it will have been a perfect tonic ahead of three early summer qualification ties.
+Griga showed his potency with two goals, and it would have been a fine tonic ahead of three early summer qualification ties.
+Strong defensive display by disciplined visitors.

 Czechoslovakia initially made hard work of the part-timers, but came to life in a blitz-like spell towards the end of the game.
 Skuhravý was looking to make one of the striker’s places his own in scoring twice, and even if Straka and Kocian perhaps were not decisive factors in this particular match, they will both prove to be great additions for Dr Vengloš.